thornoar/smoothmanifold/documentation/main.typ

 == The `fitpath` function <sc-def-fitpath>

 This is a substitute for the plain `draw` function.
-The `fitpath` function implements steps 1-4 of the deferred drawing system described above.
+The `fitpath` function implements steps 1-4 of the delayed drawing system described above.

 ```
 void fitpath (picture pic, path gs, bool overlap, int covermode, bool drawnow, Label L, pen p, tarrow arrow, tbar bar)